FAQs on funding for lending programmes

-When the Riksbank lends money to banks, a debt to the general public is created but at the same time, the Riksbank receives assets, such as government securities and other bonds, from the banks as collateral.
+When the Riksbank lends money to banks, a debt to the general public is created but at the same time, the Riksbank receives assets, such as government securities and other bonds, from banks as collateral.
 This increases the Riksbank’s balance sheet.

 A central bank cannot just create money as it likes.
 If too much money is created, it may lead to rising prices (inflation), but if too little is created, it may instead lead to falling prices and lower activity in the economy.

 Who will bear the counterparty risk in the money being lent?
-The state or the commercial banks?

 Why isn't my bank a monetary policy counterparty?

 A bank should fulfil the requirements laid down in the Master Document for Terms and Conditions for RIX and Monetary Policy Instruments that can be found on the Riksbank’s website or the requirements for becoming a Temporary Monetary Policy Counterparties.
 However, why an individual credit institution that fulfils the requirements chooses to be or not to be a monetary policy counterparty is a question the Riksbank is unable to answer.